10 Financial Resolutions You Need to Make This Year

 If you can’t pay off your balance in full, at least aim to pay off more than the minimum payment.
 Ensure you have the money in your bank account before making purchases on your credit card.
 This will help you break the never-ending cycle of working to pay off your credit card while you add more purchases onto it.

 Expanding your financial knowledge is one of the best investments you can make for yourself this year.
 Learning more about money management, debt, credit, budgeting, retirement, etc. will not only help you now but for years to come.
-A great way to start is by picking up a personal finance book from your local library, attending one of our free monthly Financial Fitness Classes or completing one of our many free online courses.
+A great way to start is by picking up a personal finance book from your local library or financially educating yourself through our array of online and in-person classes.

 If you haven’t already, make an appointment with one of our experienced and compassionate credit counsellors to look at your debt consolidation options.
 Carrying multiple balances (and all with varying interest rates) can be intimidating and all-consuming.
-Make it your mission this year to end the constant stress of debt by seeing if you qualify for our Orderly Payment of Debts program.
-Give us a call at 1-888-294-0076 or send an email to firstname.lastname@example.org for more information or to set up an appointment.
+Make it your mission this year to end the constant stress of debt by seeing if you qualify for our Orderly Payment of Debts (OPD) program.

 Every month on our social channels and e-newsletter, we challenge our followers to make a change in their financial routine.
 It’s a great way to break old habits, learn something new about yourself and get one step closer to financial freedom.
-Join us now!
+Join us now on Facebook, Twitter and Instagram!

 Happy New Year, everyone!
 Let’s make the most of these next 12 months!